SOCIAL & COMMUNITY INFRASTRUCTURE PLANS AND NEEDS ASSESSMENTS (GAP ANALYSIS)

 Moorabool Shire Council (results published through the Community Infrastructure Framework, 2020)

-Mornington Peninsula Shire Council (informing the Community Infrastructure Planning Strategy draft)
+Mornington Peninsula Shire Council (informing the Community Infrastructure Planning Strategy)

 Port Phillip City Council (FFP assessment templates)